 DO OATS CONTAIN GLUTEN?

-Oats themselves are naturally gluten-free, however it is very easy for them to become contaminated by grains that do contain gluten when grown or processed.
-It is not uncommon, especially in Australia, for oats to be processed in a facility that also processes other gluten-containing grains such as wheat, barley or rye, so oats can be contaminated at this stage with gluten.
-Cross contamination can also happen in the field when oats are grown in rotation with or side-by-side other grains.
+Globally, one of the main concerns around labelling oats as gluten-free relates to the risk of oats being contaminated by grains that do contain gluten, from wheat, barley and rye, when grown or processed.
+It is not uncommon, especially in Australia, for oats to be processed in a facility that also processes other gluten-containing grains, as so oats can be contaminated at this stage with the gluten from these grains.
+Cross-contamination can also happen in the field when oats are grown in rotation with or side-by-side with other grains.

-Our Organic Oats – Gluten Tested are oats that have been grown and processed in a dedicated mill to ensure the entire production chain remains gluten-free.
-They have been tested for gluten and no gluten was detected within the limits of the test (<5ppm).
+Our Organic Wheat Free Oats are oats that have been grown and processed in a dedicated mill to ensure the entire production chain remains free of contamination from the gluten-containing grains wheat, rye and barley.
+The test that is performed is a standard Gluten/Gliadin test that measures the detectable presence of the main protein found in wheat, rye and barley.
+The results are measured in parts per million (ppm) and no gluten from wheat, rye or barley was detected within the limits of the test (<5ppm).
 They are sustainably grown and harvested from certified organic, non-GMO seed.

 WHAT DOES GLUTEN-FREE MEAN?

 Gluten-free means that gluten is not detected in a product, however, the levels of detection are different depending on where you live in the world.
 This difference in international standards has contributed to a lot of the confusion around the definition of ‘gluten-free’ foods.